Online Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- The manuscripts are accepted if has not been published or submitted for publication elsewhere.
+The manuscripts are accepted if they have not been published or submitted for publication elsewhere.

 Internet links are provided as a complete URL.